-Here $r_e=r_e(\epsilon,z)$ is the location of the innermost equipotential surface outside the object at a given $z$.
-Again we see that for $\epsilon \ll 1$ we need a large ratio mass over size.
-Now, the leading order behaviour of the Kretschmann for this kind of configurations is
+Here, $r_e=r_e(\epsilon,z)$ is the location of the innermost equipotential surface outside the object at a given $z$.
+We see again that for $\epsilon \ll 1$ we need a large mass-over-size ratio.
+Now, the leading order behavior of the Kretschmann scalar for this kind of configurations is